stevematney/writing/The Big Guide to Web Components Built With React/The Big Guide to Web Components Built With React.md

 ### File Naming, Cache-Busting, and Deployment

-The traditional way of ensuring that browsers load the newest version of a javascript application is to append a new hash onto the filename with each deployment and set `Cache-Control` headers for these files to keep files for something like a year.
+The traditional way of ensuring that browsers load the newest version of a javascript application is to append a new hash onto the filename with each deployment and set `Cache-Control` headers for these files to keep assets for something like a year.
 For our case, we don't want downstream teams to know about a new hash because we don't want teams to need to be aware that a new version of a component was released.
-For our purposes, adding a hash to the filename would not work.
+For us, adding a hash to the filename would not work.

 Instead, we decided to have our Components delivered with static file names (something like `shopping-component.js`), and we would rely on the [`ETag` Header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) and the built-in browser behaviors around it to manage cache busting.

 To allow `ETag` headers to work, the server that delivers the static files simply needs to generate an `ETag` value for each new version of the file to compare against when the browser requests the static resource, and send that on the response with the content.
-When the browser sends a request for a file with an `ETag` Header value that matches the file on the server, the server returns a `304 Not Modified` response, and, the browser will fall back to its cached resource.
+When the browser sends a request for a file with an `ETag` Header value that matches the file on the server, the server returns a `304 Not Modified` response, causing the browser to fall back to its cached resource.
 When the `ETag` values are mismatched, the server will send the new version of the file along with a `200 OK` response.

 In our case, most of our applications are built with [.NET Core](https://docs.microsoft.com/en-us/dotnet/core/).
 In that framework, the [`useStaticFiles` middleware](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/static-files?view=aspnetcore-3.1#serve-files-inside-of-web-root) does the right thing with `ETag` headers out of the box.
 It will return a new `ETag` value for changed files, and will return a `304 Not Modified` response when the requested asset is unchanged.